Gaza Solidarity Encampment (Columbia University)

+The first round of mass arrests on April 18 marked the first time Columbia allowed police to suppress campus protests since the 1968 demonstrations against the Vietnam War.
+In 2025, the second Trump administration, citing what it described as rampant antisemitism at Columbia, took and imprisoned Palestinian student organizers Mahmoud Khalil and Mohsen Mahdawi without charging them with any crimes.
+It also withdrew $400 million in federal funds to the university, and issued the university a list of demands including adopting the IHRA definition of antisemitism; punishing student demonstrators with expulsions, degree revocations, and multi-year suspensions; and reviewing the university's Middle East studies programs..
+In its settlement with the Trump administration, Columbia's trustees formally accepted these demands and agreed to pay the Trump administration $200 million and establish a claims fund worth $21 million for Jewish employees reporting that they experienced antisemitism at the university.

 Background

 The Gaza Solidarity Encampment was established after months of student protest at the university and repression from its administration, beginning with the October 9, 2023 Students for Justice in Palestine (SJP) and Jewish Voice for Peace (JVP) joint Statement of Solidarity announcing the first protest on October 12.

+A student cited the "hundreds of thousands of Palestinians in Gaza were displaced to tents, where they are still subjected to forced starvation, torture, and bombardment" and Israeli forces' March–April 2024 campaign on Gaza's largest medical facility, Al-Shifa Hospital—"part of their systematic destruction of Gaza’s healthcare sector"—as further motivations for escalation.

 Protest encampment

 Stanford University students established the first pro-Palestine university encampment on October 20, 2023.
 It lasted more than 100 days.

 On April 17, 2024, university president Minouche Shafik and co-chairs of the university's board of trustees David Greenwald and Claire Shipman were due to testify before the US House Committee on Education and Workforce.

 Involved parties

 The campus occupation was organized by Columbia University Apartheid Divest (CUAD), a student-led coalition of over 120 groups; Students for Justice in Palestine (SJP); and Jewish Voice for Peace (JVP).
 These groups have participated in New York City's pro-Palestinian demonstrations since the October 2023 start of the Gaza war.

 Local group Within Our Lifetime (WOL) organized protests around the campus perimeter in support of the encampment, clashing with the NYPD.
 Other groups protesting outside campus included Neturei Karta, a Jewish anti-Zionist sect, Uptown for Palestine, and a coalition composed of Palestinian Youth Movement, The People's Forum, ANSWER Coalition, and the Palestinian Assembly for Liberation-Awda.

 Groups of pro-Israel counterprotesters were also present outside the university and were generally much smaller, with the exception of an April March 26 outside campus organized by StandWithUs and right-wing Christian Zionists that drew hundreds of people.